tassia/vanierFLOSS/README.md

-# vanierFLOSS
+# Vanier FLOSS

-Vanier College FLOSS Club
+Welcome to the home of Vanier College FLOSS Club!

+We use this repo to share resources and document our work.